dktrcoco/GamingGladiator/README.md

 THEN a bar graph of the number of Gold Medals earned during the duration of the competition are displayed

+WHEN I want to end the competition

+THEN I can push a 'Reset Competition' button

 ## Games